 Designed for students with formal coaching in debating, we recommend that students only enrol if they have:

-Importantly, debating and public speaking are very different skills – attending a public speaking program with us, or participating in a public speaking program at school, doesn’t really prepare students for this workshop – they would be better off giving our Foundations of Debating holiday program a try (or get in touch to discuss whether Debating Parrots may be appropriate).
+Importantly, debating and public speaking are very different skills – attending a public speaking program with us, or participating in a public speaking program at school, doesn’t prepare students for this workshop.
+Instead, they would be better off giving our Foundations of Debating holiday program a try (or get in touch to discuss whether Debating Parrots may be appropriate).

 Over the course of the term, students will have the opportunity to:

-Our Practice Debates course is a modular program, which places an emphasis on practice over theory – this means that rather than prescribe what coaches will teach over a term, we instead give them a wide range of session that they are able to pick and choose from, depending on the skill level, experience and general preferences of the group that they are teaching.
+Our Practice Debates course is a modular program, which emphasises practise over theory.
+This means that rather than prescribe what coaches will teach over a term, we instead give them a wide range of session that they can pick and choose from, depending on the skill level, experience and general preferences of the group that they are teaching.

 That said, students will: